opdev/l5-operator-demo/docs/markdown/level2.md

 ---
 #### Seamless Upgrades
-For minor / patch version updates liveness and readiness probes ensure that your image is rolled out only if it is healthy
+For minor / patch version updates

 <aside class="notes">
-  This is another thing that we get for free with Kubernetes.
-Failing liveness probe will restart the container, whereas failing readiness probe will stop our application from serving traffic.
+  This is another thing that we get for free with Kubernetes. liveness and readiness probes ensure that your image is rolled out only if it is healthy.
 </aside>

 ---
 #### Seamless but conditions apply*

 <aside class="notes">
   There are scenarios where upgrades or more generally version changes may not be seamless.
-One example of this is incompatible changes.
+One example of this is incompatible database changes.
 </aside>

 ---